inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 The data layer is built around the following guiding principles:

-- One data representation: The service layer should work with one an only one data representation of an entity independent of if the entity was retrieved from primary or secondary storage.
+- **One data representation**: The service layer should work with one an only one data representation of an entity independent of if the entity was retrieved from primary or secondary storage.

-- One primary storage, many secondary storages: The primary version of a record exists in one and only one copy on the primary storage (the database), however multiple secondary copies may exist in the search index.
+- **One primary storage, many secondary storages**: The primary version of a record exists in one and only one copy on the primary storage (the database), however multiple secondary copies may exist in the search index.

-- Idempotence of dumping/loading: Dumping and loading to/from secondary storage (such as the search index) must produce the same record.
+- **Idempotence of dumping/loading**: Dumping and loading to/from secondary storage (such as the search index) must produce the same record.

-- Denormalization over normalization: If we have to choose, we usually prefer fast read speed over fast write speed.
+- **Denormalization over normalization**: If we have to choose, we usually prefer fast read speed over fast write speed.

-- Data versioning: We version data and rely heavily on optimistic concurrency control for detecting conflicts and determining stale secondary copies.
+- **Data versioning**: We version data and rely heavily on [optimistic concurrency control](../concepts/concurrency-control.md) for detecting conflicts and determining stale secondary copies.

 **Record API**